AnaghaDAnanth/DevOrbit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a basic sentiment analysis project built for predicting the sentiment of restaurant reviews.
+This is a hands-on DevOps learning project covering the full toolchain—from local Flask app development to deployment on Cloud Foundry.
+This project explores and integrates key DevOps tools and concepts including CI/CD, infrastructure as code, cloud deployment, and automation pipelines.
+Built to provide end-to-end exposure to real-world DevOps workflows.
+It enatils a basic sentiment analysis project built for predicting the sentiment of restaurant reviews.
 It uses an SVM model that is built using Python's scikit-learn and nltk libraries.
 The model has been saved and stored in the Models folder inroot directory.
 A CI/CD pipeline has been built to integrate multiple DevOps project to create an end-to-end flow of the working, deployed application.

 <p align="right">(<a href="#top">back to top</a>)</p>